felipev1516/minecraft-admin/README.md

     Planning
   </h2>
   <p>
-  In this project we will create a web page API to interact with the Minecraft server (mac mini).
-Web framework we'll use in this project is Flask and have a backend API to commnunicate to a macOS device to deploy the service.
+  We are going to utilize the agile methology for our opproach of this project.
+First we will need to identify all components and divide the tasks into phases for clear direction.
+Frontend will focus on the creation of the web page and its interation with the API.
+The API will bridge the end user and server.
+Backend will focus on getting all the in-site devices to communicate and execute instructions from the main host.
+We will use Flask as our web framework and have the API to commnunicate to a macOS device to deploy the service.
 A container on Docker will be used to deploy the webpage and database on the host.
 We will also utilize kubernetes to manage other containers found on other in-site devices for management and deployment.
-Overtime we will maintain the portal and API for future use and develop more features.
+Overtime we will maintain the portal for future use and offer more features and services.
   </p>
   <h3>
     Phase I: Frontend design and implentation